anchtun1212/spring-data-rest/README.md

 [DELETE to delete product by id] : http://localhost:8496/products/{id}

-# You can use postman to test URLs and you can import this file: Spring local.postman_collection.json
+# You can use postman to test URLs and you can import this collection: Spring local.postman_collection.json